-Nuclei >3nm, CN{3} - CN{14} = difference of CN{3} minus the sum of all channels from the SMPS data.
+Nuclei >3nm, CN3-CN14 = difference of CN3 minus the sum of all channels from the SMPS data.
 BC = Black carbon.
-Org = Organic mass fraction, NH{4} = Ammonium mass fraction, NO{3} = Nitrates mass fraction, SO{4}^{2} = Sulphates mass fraction, Cl = Chloride mass fraction.
+Org = Organic mass fraction, $NH_4 = Ammonium$ mass fraction, $NO_3 = Nitrates$ mass fraction, $SO_4^{2-} = Sulphates$ mass fraction, Cl = Chloride mass fraction.
 CS = condensation sink.
-Mtp^ozone = HOM proxy product monoterpenes and ozone [ppbppb].
+Mtpozone = HOM proxy product monoterpenes and ozone [ppbppb].

-The Feb 11th and Feb 16th events had similar arrival times for the SO_2SO_2 pollution (8:00 to 9:00) although the photochemistry was not fully active yet (see H_2SO_4), monoterpenes levels were consistently high during all the campaign (~0.4 ppb based on the days with data), enough to promote nucleation.
-This presumption is supported by looking at the event on February 16th (see Figure S3).
-In this event, a first peak of SO_2SO_2 at 8:00 started nucleation but then condensation or coagulation dominated favouring growth.
-The $CN_3 - CN{14}$ data show that after that initial nucleation period the particle number is dominated by the >14nm fraction.
-Multiple SO_2SO_2 plumes came to site reaching the site producing produced higher ratios of H_2SO_4 , but it promoted growth to larger particles sizes particularly on the sulphates fraction that correlates with the SO_2SO_2 peaks.
+The Feb 11^{th} and Feb 16^{th} events had similar arrival times for the SO_2 pollution (8:00 to 9:00) although the photochemistry was not fully active yet (see H_2SO_4), monoterpenes levels were consistently high during all the campaign (~0.4 ppb based on the days with data), enough to promote nucleation.
+This presumption is supported by looking at the event on February 16^{th} (see Figure S3).
+In this event, a first peak of SO_2 at 8:00 started nucleation but then condensation or coagulation dominated favouring growth.
+The CN_3 - CN{14} data show that after that initial nucleation period the particle number is dominated by the >14nm fraction.
+Multiple SO_2 plumes reaching the site produced higher ratios of H_2SO_4 , but promoted growth to larger particles sizes particularly on the sulphates fraction that correlates with the SO_2 peaks.
 In the evening there were a couple of small particle bursts that were quickly coagulated on larger size particles.

-The event onOn March 10th -(see Figure 6Figure 6Figure 6) -, a sharp decline in high monoterpene concentrations was observed just before the aerosol event.
-The aerosol growth phase is then observed to correlate with peaks in SO2 and NO2, as well as elevated levels of isoprene.
-This suggests monoterpene ozonolysis initiated nucleation, and the observed particle growth coincided with periods indicative of increased atmospheric pollution, potentially contributing condensable material. shows high monoterpene concentrations that declined quickly just prior to the event being observed in the aerosol data.
-The aerosol growth phase is then observed to correlate with peaks in SO2 and NO2, as well as elevated levels of isoprene.
-Together, this suggests monoterpene ozonolysis initiated nucleation, followed by condensational growth via isoprene oxidation products.
+On March 10^{th} (see Figure 6), a sharp decline in high monoterpene concentrations was observed just before the aerosol event.
+The aerosol growth phase is then observed to correlate with peaks in SO_2 and NO_X , as well as elevated levels of isoprene.
+This suggests monoterpene ozonolysis initiated nucleation, and the observed particle growth coincided with periods indicative of increased atmospheric pollution, potentially contributing condensable material.